finnpiatscheck/2023-French_Guiana_soil_eDNA_metabarcoding/QUIIME 2 Pipelines/qiime2_16S_bacteria_pipeline.md

 ---

-## STEP 3: Summarizing Feature Table and Feature Data
+## STEP 3: Summarize Feature Table and Feature Data

 Before running the following commands, the sample-metadata file need to be created. \
 <br />